This Article Seeks to Address the Following Issues:

 - Effective treatment options for self-harm behaviors

-Finding out that your child is self-harming is a distressing situation that feels extremely painful for a parent or loved one.
-It may trigger panic, and most parents or caregivers may feel helpless and unsure of where to begin.
-The situation is even worse if you do not understand why they are hurting themselves, but one thing for sure is they need immediate help.
+Discovering your child is self-harming can be a distressing and painful experience for any parent.
+This discovery may cause panic, leaving many parents feeling helpless and unsure where to begin.
+While you may not understand why they are hurting themselves, it is clear they need help right away.

-This article aims to help parents deal with the traumatic issue of teen self harm.
-It will provide valuable insights into the potential reasons that teenagers self-harm, and the telltale signs of self-harm.
-It also highlights the different teen treatment programs for self harm issues and how to support your teen.
+This article is designed to help parents deal with the traumatic issue of teen self-harm.
+It provides valuable insights into why teenagers self-harm and the common warning signs.
+We will also highlight different teen treatment programs for self-harm and explain how to best support your teen.

 What is Teen Self-harm?